superfly/docs/flyctl/cmd/flyctl_secrets_list.md

-# _flyctl secrets list_

-Lists the secrets available to the app

-### About

 List the secrets available to the application.
 It shows each secret's name, a digest of the its value and the time the secret was last set.
 The actual value of the secret is only available to the application.

-### Usage
+## Usage

 ~~~
 flyctl secrets list [flags]
 ~~~

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on